Effective immediately, Interlibrary Loan customer service hours are temporarily changing to Mon-Fri 8:30 a.m.-12:30 p.m. until further notice.

-Due to the high volume of requests we receive, we now limit customers to 40 active requests at once.
+Due to the high volume of requests we receive, we now limit customers to 5 active requests at once.
 An active request is one that has not been returned to and received by the lending library.
-Staff is able to process up to a maximum of four requests, per customer, each day.

 How long can I keep an item borrowed through interlibrary loan?

 The lending library sets the due date.
-Some give three weeks, while others may only allow 2 weeks.
+Some give three weeks, while others may only allow two weeks.

 The lending library determines if they will allow renewals.
 We will request renewals for you.
-Please use your ILL account or call 701-3463, option 1 to ask for a renewal.
+Please use your ILL account or call 701-3463 to ask for a renewal.
 Items may be renewed only once and overdue items may not be renewed.

 What happens when the date on the green band doesn’t match the date the circulation staff gives me?

-Some times circulation staff may miss the date located on the green band, if this happens, please use the date on the green band and call the interlibrary loan department for a correction.
+Some times circulation staff may miss the date located on the green band, if this happens, please use the date on the green band and call the ILL department for a correction.